openedx/edx-documentation/en_us/shared/exercises_tools/text_input.rst

 Adding a Text Input Problem
 ******************************

 You add text input problems in Studio by selecting the **Problem** component.
 In the problem editor, select the **Text Input** option.
 Fill in the fields on this screen to create your problem.

 .. image:: ../../../shared/images/problem_editor_text_input.png
  :alt: An image of the problem editor in Studio.
-The various inputs and sections are labeled, and are referenced below.
+The various inputs and
+    sections are labeled, and are referenced below.
+ :width: 800

 Creating a text input problem is as simple as:

-1. Editing the **Display Name**.
+#.
+Editing the **Display Name**.
 Click the pen symbol to edit.
-2. Filling in the **Question** field.
+#.
+Filling in the **Question** field.
-3. Filling in the **Explanation** field.
-When this is shown to learners is based on the selection in the **Show answer** panel on the right.
+#.
+Filling in the **Explanation** field.
+When this is shown to learners is
+   based on the selection in the **Show answer** panel on the right.
-4. Filling in the **Answer** fields.
-Select the correct answer(s) by ticking off the checkbox(es).
+#.
+Filling in the **Answer** fields.
+Select the correct answer(s) by ticking
+   off the checkbox(es).
 Additional answers can be added by clicking the **Add answer** button.
 Answers can be deleted by clicking the trash can icon.
 Feedback can be provided for each answer.
 More information on feedback can be found in the following section.
+#.
+Selecting and filling in any desired settings on the right.

+If you have any questions on the specifics of using the simple editor, please check out :ref:`Simple Editor` and :ref:`Problem Settings`.

 =============================
 Adding Feedback